 Nicholas C. Fraser and Silvio Renesto

-The Drepanosauridae is a group of enigmatic tetrapods represented primarily by articulated material from the Late Triassic of northern Italy and eastern North America.
+The Drepanosauride is a group of enigmatic tetrapods represented primarily by articulated material from the Late Triassic of northern Italy and eastern North America.
 The principal taxa are Drepanosaurus and Megalancosaurus from Italy and Hypuronector from New Jersey.
-In addition, Dolabrosaurus was eredcted on the basis of somewhat less complete material from the Chinle Formation of New Mexico.
-Recently, isolated cervical vertebrae from Norian fissure sediments of the Cromhall Quarry, Avon, England, were referred to the Drepanosauridae.
-Here we report on additional elements from the same fissure infills that can also be assigned to the Drepanosauridae.
-These include several caudal vertebrae and possibly also the claw-like, terminal element of a drepanosaur tail. $1.50
+In addition, Dolabrosaurus was erected on the basis of somewhat less complete material from the Chinle Formation of New Mexico.
+Recently, isolated cervical vertebrae from Norian fissure sediments of the Cromhall Quarry, Avon, England, were referred to the Drepanosauride.
+Here we report on additional elements from the same fissure infills that can also be assigned to the Drepanodauride.
+These include several caudal vertebrae and possibly also the claw-like, terminal element of a drepanosaur tail.

 Stephan J. Godfrey and Jeremy Altman

 The cause of the vertebral hyperflexion and resulting trauma is unknown.
-Possibilities range from convulsions to a crushing blow delivered by a giant white shark, Carcharodon megalodon. $1.50
+Possibilities range from convulsions to a crushing blow delivered by a giant white shark, Carcharondon megalodon.

-A new Crataegus-feeding plant bug of the genus Neolygus from the eastern United States
+A New Crataegus-feeding Plant Bug of the Genus Neolygus from the Eastern United States (Hemiptera: Heteroptera: Miridae)

 Thomas J. Henry

 The new species Neolygus crataegi is described from two counties in southwestern Virginia where it was collected in June on flowers of hawthorn, Crataegus spp.
 Dorsal and lateral digital images and a habitus illustration of the adult, scanning electron photomicrographs of selected structures, and illustrations of male genitalia are provided to help distinguish N. crataegi from other species of the genus.